 If diagnosed, it is important to inform your partner about your chlamydia infection as soon as possible.
 Why?
 Because chlamydia is a common and highly contagious infection-- If you test positive for chlamydia, the odds are likely that your sex partner is also infected.
 In fact, you and your partner may want to get tested and treated for chlamydia together, so that you can minimize your chances of acquiring the infection again or passing it along to someone else.
 At STDcheck.com we offer an FDA-approved Chlamydia Test.
-If you test positive, you are eligible for a free telephone consultation with a doctor who can advise you about available treatments.
+If you test positive, you are eligible for a phone consultation with a doctor who can advise you about available treatments.
 Our doctors recommend getting tested again 2 weeks after you've been treated in order to be sure that the chlamydia bacterium has not re-entered your system and has been completely cleared.

 An untreated chlamydia infection increases an individual’s chances of acquiring or transmitting HIV, the virus that causes AIDS.
 In particular, women with chlamydia are at greater risk of getting HIV than those without chlamydia.
 All sexually active individuals need to seriously consider annual STD screenings as a way to help maintain optimum sexual health.